Scene setup for art direction

 As an art director, I'm pushing for a specific style.
 I don't focus on a single prop or character.
 I'm constantly looking for the big picture, the artistic unity.
 So how can I make my life easier for this goal?

-I want to see an organised arrangement of all the props to check their palette, silhouette and level of details.
+I aslo want to see an exhaustive, organised arrangement of all the props to check their palette, silhouette and level of details.
 A nice warehouse would be neat, with all the game props, nicely grouped by category, arranged on a grid, so I can compare them and chose witch one to improve.
 What parts of the game need more consistency?
 How can I play with this kit to create something unique?

 Small teams want the best value from what they can deliver, and showcase scenes also help in that regard.
 I can control the scope of the game by looking regularly at the catalogue of props, recognizing the ones that are not used anymore, or that I feel are very similar to eachother, and flagging them as deprecated.
 Then I go and replace the pink props in the game by similar props.
 Less props to polish equals more time to polish the remaining ones.